melnyczuk/melnycz.uk/src/content/projects/markdown/supercollager.md

 - https://dl.dropbox.com/s/qsh6he0283txrbm/supercollager-tokyo.jpg
 ---

-Supercollager is an ongoing project exploring photography and image-making in dialogue with machine learning and computer vision.

-The work synthesises new images from multiple inputs using a deep learning model.
-It builds these from its own understanding of visual objects found in my catalog of personal photographs.

-The work draws on Barthes' theory of the punctum and studium, alongside Vilém Flusser's concept of the apparatus and the technological program.
+Supercollager is a reflection on photography and image- making in dialogue with computer vision and machine learning.
+The work draws on Barthes’ theory of the punctum and studium, alongside Vilém Flusser’s concept of the apparatus and the technological program.
+It seeks to repurpose a number of computational techniques, converting them from analytical tools into expressive and generative methods that craft new images from the corpus of my own personal photography archive.

+It plays with the mnemonic temporality of photography, combining fragments of images taken at different instants.
+Through ongoing iterations of the underlying software, the visual output from this work fluctuates with different aesthetics and visual forms.
+In this way, the software abstracts a secondary layer of visuality that situates these images in new relationships with one another through its own sense of composition.

 [You can see more images from this project in a post I made here](/feed#2023-07-10)